myklemykle/Picomix/Readme.md

 # Roadmap

 Missing features that you or I might someday implement include:
   * Stereo.
-In this version, the left and right PWM pins play the same mono signal.
+In this release the left and right PWM pins play the same mono signal.
   * Multiple stereo outputs
   * PDM output (lower noise, more cycles)
   * Output to any specific codec